 When freezing packages of liquid foods, many have run into the problem of liquid getting sucked back into the vacuum contraption.
 You can avoid this in one of two ways:

-To conclude, vacuum sealing your food and non-food preps is an economical and extremely effective way to save money and maintain a varied food pantry.
+To conclude, vacuum sealing your food and non-food preps is an economical and extremely effective way to save money, maintain a varied food pantry and protect your supplies.
 Further, it can be used in conjunction with other food storage methods, thus creating a multi-barrier system for added protection from natural elements.
 If you plan to use this method, be sure that you follow the suggested ways to protect your food.